School Caretakers', Cleaners', Canteen and Ground Staff Collective Agreement

-1.2 “Reorganising schools” shall be the schools determined by the Minister of Education in accordance with SSA 77HA (3).
+1.2 “Reorganising schools” shall be the schools determined by the Minister of Education in accordance with s605 Education and Training Act 2020.

 1.3 “Reorganised school” is the continuing school/s from the gazetted commencement date of reorganisation.
 This includes schools that have also decapitated or recapitated in addition to physically reorganising with another school or schools whether or not there is a change of class or designation.

 1.4 “Class of school” shall mean primary, intermediate, secondary, composite as defined in section 10 of the Education and Training Act 2020.

 1.5 “Designation” shall mean ‘contributing, area, restricted composite, special character, or kura kaupapa Maori as defined in the Education and Training Act 2020.

 1.6 “Decapitation” shall mean where a primary school is redesignated as a contributing school or a composite school is reclassified as a secondary school or a primary school.